the artists speak about their work at the launch of the exhibition of proposals in The Atrium of City Hall Cork

 GOOD news – The exhibitions will run for an extra week …until 7th July at all venues…. catch it while you can :)

-We met with Ellie O’Byrne for a Tripe and Drisheen podcast from the Glen
+We met with Ellie O’Byrne who interviewed us for a Tripe and Drisheen podcast from the Glen

 First Comments one each from Blackpool, Mayfield Libraries and The Atrium, City Hall

 The Exhibition is up and running in Blackpool

 Six Expressions have been selected for development into proposals for Gleann a’ Phúca – see more about the selected artists by selecting the Six Proposals menu above :)

 Warm regards and big thanks to all the artists who submitted – the panel agreed that the overall calibre of the expressions was very high.
 We had some wonderful meanderings in our endeavours and deliberations to ensure representation across the spectrum of art practices and approaches to the brief, it was a pleasure and a privilege to hear from all of them.